Shadow docket: Terminology

+Justices have proposed other labels for the practice.
+In September 2025, Justice Brett Kavanaugh told a Sixth Circuit judicial conference that "the term 'interim docket' best captures it".
+Justice Amy Coney Barrett, joined by Roberts and Justice Kavanaugh, wrote in Mirabelli v.
+Bonta (2026) that "[i]nterim applications routinely require the Court to balance the lock-in risk of saying too much against the transparency cost of saying too little".
+Chief Justice Roberts later used the phrase in an opinion for the Court in Trump v.
+Cook (2026), writing that the case "arises on the Court's interim docket".
+Baude wrote that he thought it was the first time the justices had used that label in an opinion.

 Procedure

 In the Supreme Court's ordinary proceedings, cases are filed to the merits docket.
 Cases are accepted if four justices decide to grant certiorari (the so-called rule of four), with the overwhelming majority being denied (around 80 out of 7,000–8,000 petitions for certiorari are granted each term).
 Accepted cases then feature full briefings (including from amici curiae, if any) and oral arguments, with cases generally lasting months.
 Finally, the Court issues a lengthy, signed majority opinion, in which the majority extensively explains its reasoning for the ruling.

 For the shadow docket, following an application to the relevant circuit justice, they will decide whether to independently make a ruling or refer it to their colleagues.
 Applications are dealt with on an accelerated time frame, with decisions coming in a week or less.
 Should a justice proceed alone, the parties in a case may request that other justices overrule them instead.
 According to the Court, there are four criteria for stays to be granted: